William Gravatt: Institution of Civil Engineers

 Gravatt became involved in a number of key and controversial discussions at the Institution of Civil Engineers.
 These included the theory of the jet-propeller, and the laying of submerged telegraphic cables based on his "curve of sines" theorem.
 Gravatt published on the subject on numerous occasions, including a paper written after a discussion on Messrs.
 Longridge and Brooks' Paper at the Institution in February 1858.

 During his career, Gravatt collected a number of gifts, including: a pair of calipers made by Troughton; Donkin's chronometer by Hardy; a specimen of Babbage's original difference engine.
 He left them all in his will to the Institution.

 Death

-While ill in bed at his home in Westminster, on 30 May 1866, Gravatt was accidentally poisoned by an overdose of morphine, given inadvertently by his longtime nurse.
+After a ten month illness, Gravatt was accidentally poisoned by an overdose of morphine, given inadvertently by his longtime nurse, Ruth Henny.
+He died at his home, 15 Park Street, Westminster on 30 May 1866, aged 59.
 A later coroner's inquest cleared her of any cause in Gravatt's death, recording a cause of accidental death.
+He was buried at St John of Jerusalem Churchyard, South Hackney.